 A master’s degree in a related field is preferred but not required.
 You must complete a minimum of 63 credit hours beyond a master’s degree (90 credit hours beyond a bachelor’s degree) to be a candidate for the Ph.D. degree.
 This includes:

-A limited number of teaching fellowships and assistantships are available to help you pursue your graduate education.
+A number of teaching fellowships and assistantships are available to help you pursue your education.
 These opportunities include working with professors on research grants and projects or as a teaching assistant, teaching undergraduate classes, and supervising student teaching.

 You apply for these positions by submitting an application to the department.
 We also offer several scholarships.